 - Childhood Asperger Syndrome Test (CAST)

-According to the CDC, the American Psychiatric Association's Diagnostic and Statistical Manual, Fifth Edition (DSM-5) also offers standardized criteria to help diagnose ASD.
+According to the CDC, the new edition of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-V) also offers standardized criteria to help diagnose ASD.

 Genes are made of DNA.
-DNA gives our bodies instructions on how to grow and develop properly.
-If a disorder has a genetic component it means that at least some of the problems that make us ill are “hard wired” into our biology through these changes in DNA.
-Genetic testing is used to find the changes in a person’s DNA associated with specific disorders or conditions, assuming such a mutation (DNA change) has been identified and it has clearly been associated with the disease in question.
-It can help determine whether a person has a genetic disease and the risk that other family members have the same condition or the chance that it can be passed on to their future children.
+DNA instructs our bodies on how to grow and develop properly.
+Genetic testing can find changes in a person’s DNA associated with specific disorders or conditions.
+It can help diagnose a genetic disease.
+It can also help determine the risk that other family members have the same condition or can pass it to future generations.

-Treatment for ASD is most successful when it’s tailored toward the child's needs.
+Customizing treatment to meet your child’s individual needs is most successful.
 A team of specialists, teachers, therapists, and doctors should design a program for each individual child.
-In general, the earlier a child is enrolled in a program, the better their long-term outlook.
+In general, the earlier a child begins treatment, the better their long-term outlook.